ItsRoyScott/Lite/README.md

 ## Reference member initialization

-Some objects in Lite use member initialization (C++11 feature) to initialize a reference to a private member as const for public access.
+Some objects in Lite use member initialization at the declaration (C++11 feature) to initialize a reference to a private member for public access.

 ```C++
 class TypeInfo {